Deputy Chief Prziborowski,

 YouTube: Steve Prziborowski

-101 Tips to Ace Your Next Promotional Exam by Steve Prziborowski - published by Fire Engineering Books & Videos
+101 Tips to Ace Your Promotional Exam by Steve Prziborowski - published by Fire Engineering Books & Videos

-To pre-order, CLICK HERE.
+To order the PRINT edition, CLICK HERE.

 How To Excel At Fire Department Promotional Exams by Steve Prziborowski